Programming. There is so much hype around it nowadays. Or is there?

 So, as I already said, it is in demand.
 Companies look for software developers, web developers, iOS developers, Android developers, game developers, microcontroller programmers, data scientists and many, many more.
 And by learning to program, you are becoming a potential employee in a market that has high demand.

 You can earn decent (well, depends on your definition of “decent” of course) money.
-A more exact number depends on where you are located.
-For instance, according to StackOverflow Developer Survey Results from 2016, the average yearly salary in USA is around $100-$110K, in UK it’s around £45-£50K and in Eastern Europe it is around $20K.
+Toptal has recently released a “Freelance Developer Hourly Rate Explorer” that allows you to check the salary range for 30 different skill sets.
+Speaking about geographical areas, StackOverflow Developer Survey Results from 2016 shows the average yearly salary in USA is around $100-$110K, in UK it’s around £45-£50K and in Eastern Europe it is around $20K.
 Note that these numbers are an average and the actual salary depends on many factors such as your experience, responsibilities, chosen language, etc. But overall, the numbers are close to these.

 If money or high demand doesn’t appeal to you, consider learning to program because it can save you plenty of time, literally.